 GE 1950s streamlined signal heads, the favorite of jugglers everywhere… These are always cool to find, and this Bergen County installation on guy wire masts is the best left in the state.
 Signal and rail fan David Prince captured these on a 2017 trip to Jersey from his home in the Heart of Dixie.

-Here are Youtube links to David’s videos of this intersection:
+Here David’s Youtube videos of this intersection:

-Another stop on David’s trip was this beautiful set of Marbelites, looking unscathed since the early ’50s.
+Another stop on David Prince’s trip was this beautiful set of Marbelites, looking unscathed since the early ’50s.
 This setup, with twin 3-way clusters and auxiliary heads on each pole, was once common.
 I remember seeing several corners set up this way years ago.
 This is the last survivor I know of.

 Cinnaminson Police Photos

 This set of photographs spanning the 1950s into the ’70s was mostly taken along US Route 130.
 These signals remind me of what I typically saw in my childhood whenever we drove on the US or state highways.
 Since most of these photos show guy wire masts, I put the whole photo set on this page.
 Besides the old lights, I miss the rural feel that has been largely lost in many towns like Cinnaminson.

 Each photo view has a “View Full size” option.